-- 6.1.14 Housing densities should be in accordance with the guidelines set out in the Design of New Development SPD, or any successor17, so that an average density of 30-50 dwellings per hectare is achieved across the Borough, reflecting the type of new housing that is needed in the Borough, and the requirements of RSS Policy 29. - 6.1.15 The key infrastructure required to support new housing development at the strategic locations identified is set out in the accompanying Infrastructure Delivery Plan, and more detail will be given alongside the allocation of housing land in these locations in the Making Places and Accommodating Growth DPD.
+- 6.1.12 To make the best use of housing land, maximise accessibility and minimise carbon emissions, the highest density development will be expected in the most accessible locations.
+These are the town centre and the Town Centre Fringe, together with the areas around North Road Station, around the district and local centres identified in Policy CS9 and along the key public transport corridors identified in Policy CS19.
+Lower densities may be acceptable in parts of the strategic locations around the urban fringe and on some small infill sites in suburban or rural locations, particularly where proposed developments would meet the sub-regional need14 for executive housing or provide the larger dwellings that are needed to better balance the overall housing stock.
+Sites and locations where lower densities will be permitted will be identified in the Accommodating Growth and Making Places DPDs respectively. - 6.1.13 Housing densities should be in accordance with the guidelines set out in the Design of New Development SPD, or any successor15, so that an average density of 30-50 dwellings per hectare is achieved across the Borough. - 6.1.14 The key infrastructure required to support new housing development at the strategic locations identified is set out in the accompanying Infrastructure Delivery Plan, and more detail will be given alongside the allocation of housing land in these locations in the Accommodating Growth DPD.
 This is essential to ensure the delivery of sustainable communities and to mitigate adverse environmental and social impacts, such as traffic congestion.